omniti-labs/pg_jobmon/README.md

 Make sure all the upgrade scripts for the version you have installed up to the most recent version are in the $BASEDIR/share/extension folder.

     ALTER EXTENSION pg_jobmon UPDATE TO '<latest version>';

-Please note that until this extension is officially announced and put into the OmniTI github repository, there may not be upgrade scripts available.

 AUTHOR